You are viewing this course for September start 2022

 * Also available partially or entirely through the medium of Welsh

 Graduates from our department have pursued careers in:

 - social research.

-What opportunities are there for me whilst studying at University?
+What job opportunities are there for me while studying at University?

-Studying for a degree in Drama and Theatre with International Relations will equip you with a range of transferable skills which are highly valued by employers.
+Studying for this degree in Drama and Theatre / International Relations will equip you with a range of transferable skills which are highly valued by employers.
 These include:

 - the ability to express ideas and communicate information in a clear and structured manner, in both written and oral form

 - effective problem-solving and creative thinking skills